awsdocs/aws-cloudformation-user-guide/doc_source/template-macros.md

   The error message that explains why the transform failed\.
 CloudFormation displays this error message in the **Events** pane of the **Stack details** page for your stack\.

-  For example, "Error creating change set: Transform *AWS account number*::*macro name* failed with: *error message string*"\.
+  For example, "Error creating change set: Transform *AWS account account number*::*macro name* failed with: *error message string*"\.

 For information about additional considerations when creating macros, see [Considerations when creating AWS CloudFormation macro definitions](#template-macros-considerations)\.